psmitty7373/cop/README.md

 ./install-cop.sh
 ```

 The install script will walk through getting any dependencies and creating an initial admin user and password.
 The script can also establish a systemd service for the cop.
-Once completed SCOP will listen on port 3000 and can be accessed via a web browser at http://<server ip>:3000.
+Once completed COP will listen on port 3000 and can be accessed via a web browser at http://<server ip>:3000.

 ## Features